rsocket/rsocket/Protocol.md

 * __Flags__:
     * (__M__)etadata: Metadata present
     * (__F__)ollows: More Fragments Follow This Fragment.
-* __Initial Request N__: 32-bit signed integer representing the initial request N value for subscription.
+* __Initial Request N__: 32-bit signed integer representing the initial request N value for the stream.
 Only positive values are allowed.
 * __Request Data__: identification of the service being requested along with parameters for the request.

 ### Request Subscription Frame